 Hetvi Shah, Class of 2020

 "I've been a few times over the winter.
-It is a way for me to connect with home because it is an Emirate with mountains.
-I went rock climbing, abseiling, and even hiked up Jebel Jais to experience snow!
+It is a way for me to connect with home because there are mountains.
+I went rock climbing and hiked up Jebel Jais to experience snow!
 Touching the snow was like tapping a box of happy memories."

 Madhav Juneja, Class of 2020